hiibolt/KnowledgeBase/pages/Introduction to the Shell.md

 	  Arguments:
 	  * `-s` - Specifies the section to search for the manual in
 	- `ln`
+	  Creates a hard link that allows a file or directory to be reference by another name.

+	  To create a symbolic link, use the `-s` option.
 - ## Program Arguments
 	- #### Full `main` function prototype:
 	  ```cpp